 Technology also has reduced the demand for lawyers to handle simpler matters like wills and business start-ups, with legal forms and advice now widely available to the public on the Internet.
 Legal research traditionally conducted within firms also is now easily outsourced to lower-cost locations in the US and abroad.
 Advertising for clients, for many years prohibited in New Jersey and most other states, also is now common to advise the public of services and fee levels, stimulating competition among lawyers promoting their expertise or lower costs.
 Even the largest firms, which traditionally resisted visible marketing for clients or adjusting their standard fee schedules, have been forced to modify their business models as they find themselves compelled by major clients to submit competitive proposals, including fee levels, for continuing retainers or for representation on specific matters.

 Those attorneys who continue to practice on their own or in small firms have come under increasing pressure to maintain profitability, which has been cited as one of the factors leading to many attorneys leaving private practice.
 In some cases, attorneys have pursued legal careers within corporations or other organizations without the need to attract and maintain their own client base; in others, they have left the profession through obtaining employment in positions apart from the practice of law.
-Nationally, student applications to US law schools have steadily declined, and in fall 2015 fell to their lowest level in 15 years, a trend attributed at least partially to rising costs of tuition and resulting student debt as not warranting the risks of seeking decreasing opportunities in private practice.
-For graduating students at private law schools throughout the nation, the average debt in 2011 was $125,000, an increase of over 70% from the $70,000 in 2001.
+Nationally, student applications to US law schools have steadily declined, partially due to costs of tuition and resulting student debt as not warranting the risks of seeking decreasing opportunities in private practice.

 For most of the state's history, New Jersey's legal profession was highly protective of its state-based firms and attorneys, restricting the ability of out-of-state lawyers not admitted to the New Jersey bar to practice in the state, largely due to the fear that lawyers and firms in New York City and Philadelphia would solicit clients within the state.
 While many states allowed out-of-state attorneys privileges to perform occasional services or appear in court to represent clients on specific matters, the New Jersey judicial rules maintained barriers which frequently required out-of-state counsel to retain New Jersey attorneys to conduct legal business within the state.

-* Top 20 NJ Law Firms in NJ Revenue 2016, NJ Law Journal
+* Largest NJ Law Firms 2018, NJ Law Journal (subscription)

 * NLJ 350, National Law Journal (subscription)